Musa al-Kazim: Designation

 Isma'ilis believe that Isma'il was the designated successor, and this appears to be the general consensus of the early Shia sources as well.
 For the Isma'ilis, the death of Isma'il in the lifetime of al-Sadiq did not annul his divine designation (nass), as that would have contradicted their belief in the omniscience of God.
-By contrast, the early Twelvers explained any such changes in the divine will through bada', a notion similar to abrogation (naskh) in the Quran.
+By contrast, the early Twelvers explained any such changes in the divine will be through bada', a notion similar to abrogation (naskh) in the Quran.
 Later Twelvers, such as al-Mufid, altogether rejected the claim that Isma'il was the designated successor of al-Sadiq.
 Historical evidence indeed suggests ties between Isma'il and radical Shias, of whom the quiescent al-Sadiq did not approve.
 Twelvers instead cite the qualifications of al-Kazim to support his fitness for the imamate after al-Sadiq.
 While the Twelvers and the Isma'ilis are the two sects that have survived, there were also additional branches that emerged after the death of al-Sadiq: After the death of al-Sadiq, some waited for his return as the Mahdi, but perhaps the majority of his followers initially accepted the imamate of his eldest surviving son, Abd-Allah al-Aftah.
 This group became known as the Fathites.
 Abd-Allah apparently lacked the scholarly prerequisites for the imamate and died a few months later without a male heir.
 His followers then mostly turned to al-Kazim, although for some time they still counted al-Aftah as their seventh imam.
 Some other followers of al-Sadiq turned to Musa's younger brother, al-Dibaj, who staged an unsuccessful revolt against the Abbasids in 815–816.
 Over all, it appears that many of those who had split off after the death of al-Sadiq eventually joined al-Kazim later.